Blackboard

 Lecture Style

-The Maths Bridging Module will comprise two sessions per day, a lecture and a workshop, each lasting 2 hours.
-Lectures primarily comprise content delivery, while workshops are primarily interactive problem solving, quizzes and other activities.
+The Maths Bridging Module will comprise two sessions per day, each lasting 2 hours.
+Sessions will include content delivery, interactive problem solving, quizzes and other activities.

 Maths Bridging Module Topic List

-• Basic set theory: definition of a set, intersection, union, complement.
+• Basic set theory: set notation, intersection, union, complement.

 • Real numbers, inequalities, distance between two points, absolute value.

-• Equation of a straight line (slope formula, point-slope equation, slope-intercept), parallel lines, perpendicular lines.
+• Equation of a straight line (gradient formula, gradient-point equation, gradient-intercept), parallel lines, perpendicular lines.

 • Polynomials, long division, factoring polynomials, completing the square, finding roots.